Experimental Aircraft Association: Flight Advisor program

 The Flight Advisor Program is designed to increase homebuilt aircraft safety by developing a corps of volunteers who have demonstrated expertise in specific areas of flying and making them available to EAA members who may be preparing to fly an unfamiliar aircraft.
 A Flight Advisor helps the pilot conduct a self-evaluation as well as evaluate the flying characteristics of the aircraft.
 Pilots use that evaluation to decide whether they are capable of flying that airplane.
-If not capable, the Flight Advisor explains where and how the piolet can get the proper instruction, or alternatively find someone to make the initial flights.
+If not capable, the Flight Advisor explains where and how the pilot can get the proper instruction, or alternatively find someone to make the initial flights.

 Under the EAA Flight Advisor Program, the Advisor does not fly or decide whether or not the pilot is capable of flying the airplane to be tested.
 The Advisor provides the pilot with the pros and cons as they relate to this specific combination of pilot and airplane.
 The pilot makes the final decision on how to proceed with the flight testing program.